 This blog may contain affiliate links.
 Read our disclosure policy for more info.

-Well, it is without a doubt one of the best things to do in Darwin!
-Essentially what it is though is a tour in which visitors get on a boat on the Adelaide River.
-The Adelaide River is a river near Darwin highly populated with saltwater crocodiles.
+It is, without a doubt one of the best things to do in Darwin!
+Essentially, it is a tour in which visitors get on a boat on the Adelaide River.
+The Adelaide River is a river near Darwin that is highly populated with saltwater crocodiles.

 Once on the boat, the tour operator will hang raw chicken from a stick to feed the crocodiles.
 The crocodiles will hunt the chicken just as they would an animal in the wild, and when the time is right, a crocodile will jump out of the water to get the chicken!